lakwli/memorieswalk/docs/To-solution/textbox.md

   - [Fabric.js](http://fabricjs.com/) — great for textbox, image, and shape layering with minimal code
 - Ensure **keyboard accessibility** for text editing.
 - Use **grouped objects** (text + shape as a group) for bubble/cloud — easier to move as a unit.
+- Create new class for this textbox component under /workspace/src/pages/MemoryEditorPage/components

 ---